bartekgb/codility-solutions/README.md

 Use modulo (%) and floor (//) operators to compute number of steps needed.

 ## OddOccurrencesInArray
-Xor all array elements.
+1 Xor all array elements.
 Xor first array element by 0.
-Last xor operation result is the missing element.
+Last xor operation result is the missing element. ( O(n) time complexity) )

+2 Use list "count()" method to get count of all array elements ( O(n**2) time complexity )

 ## TapeEquilibrium
 Minimize the value |(A[0] + ... + A[P-1]) - (A[P] + ... + A[N-1])|.